01 of 07

 Lighthearted and Solemn: Skulls Made of Sugar

 Visit any Mexican market in the month of October and you will see entire stands dedicated to the sale of skulls made out of sugar, chocolate, amaranth, gumdrop-like gelatin, and other edible materials.
-If you live where these objects are unavailable for purchase—or if you simply would like a fun, creative workout—sugar skulls are not at all difficult to create.
+If you live where these objects are unavailable for purchase, sugar skulls are not at all difficult to create.
 All you need are a mold, a few simple ingredients some ordinary household supplies and utensils.Continue to 2 of 7 below.

 02 of 07